Gaming Slang Language Evolution: How Video Games Are Shaping Modern Communication

 6. "Touch Grass" — From Gaming Insult to Mainstream Reminder

-Gaming origin: Insult directed at gamers who play too much, suggesting they need to go outside.
+Gaming origin: Insult directed at gamers who play too much, suggesting they need to go outside and literally touch grass—reconnect with the physical world.

 Platform-Specific Gaming Slang Evolution